 Arba's sons learned to fish and hunt with their Dad and all became avid outdoorsmen.
 Many of his grandchildren and great-grandchildren caught their first fish while fishing with Grandpa.

 He will be missed.

-To send flowers to Arba's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Arba Eugene Hager, please visit our floral store.